lifthrasiir/angolmois/README.md

 ### `--fullscreen`

 Enables the fullscreen mode.
-Your graphics driver should support 800x600 screen resolution (otherwise it will exit immediately).
+Starting from 2.0 alpha 3, Angolmois no longer requires the graphics driver support for exact 800x600 screen resolution for this mode, but it still requires the equal or larger screen resolution.

 This is default, so there is actually no point to use this option.